meterkit/cosemlib/README.md

   * Set request normal
   * Action service
   * Exception response in case of problem
-  * Full extensible/generable database layer to access to Cosem objects
+  * Full extensible database layer to access to Cosem objects (can be generated)

 # Examples

 The provided example is a server implementation using CosemLib.
-It includes traditionnal code such as a security library, a generic date-time code, log book and some registers.
+It includes traditional code such as a security library, a generic date-time code, log book and some registers.

 The communication transport is using a TCP/IP layer using a Cosem IP wrapper header.
 The default port is 4059.